neuml/txtai/README.md

 Python 3.6+ is supported

-### Notes for Windows
+### Troubleshooting
 This project has dependencies that require compiling native code.
-Linux environments usually work without an issue.
-Windows requires the following extra steps.
+Windows and macOS systems require the following additional steps.
+Most Linux environments will install without any additional steps.

+#### Windows

 - Install C++ Build Tools - https://visualstudio.microsoft.com/visual-cpp-build-tools/
-- If PyTorch errors are encountered, run the following command before installing paperai.
+- PyTorch binaries are not on pip, the following url link must be added when installing

+    ```
+    pip install txtai -f https://download.pytorch.org/whl/torch_stable.html
+    ```

     See [pytorch.org](https://pytorch.org) for more information.

+#### macOS

+- Run the following before installing

     ```
-    pip install torch===1.6.0 torchvision===0.7.0 -f https://download.pytorch.org/whl/torch_stable.html
+    brew install libomp
     ```

+    See [this link](https://github.com/kyamagu/faiss-wheels#prerequisite) for more information.

 ## Examples